19 April, 2018

 If you are looking for more information in relation to the Commission's recommendations or sexual harassment in general, please contact our Employment and HR team by telephone on 0333 207 1135.
 Alternatively, send your enquiry to us through our online contact form.

-If you are looking for any more information with regards to our services view our Employment & HR section.
-You can also contact Jonathan Holden in our Employment & HR department via email or phone on 01772 220396 / 07976 278888.
+For more information contact Jonathan Holden in our Employment & HR department via email or phone on 01772 220396 / 07976 278888.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.